Infernal-Insights/Hashmancer/README.md

 implementation.
 The server exposes a FastAPI application and uses Redis to queue hash cracking jobs.
 Workers register their GPUs with Redis and consume jobs from a Redis stream.
 GPU specs include a `pci_link_width` field for bandwidth-aware scheduling.
+The worker automatically detects NVIDIA, AMD, and Intel GPUs.

 * `Server/` – FastAPI server and orchestration tools